Andru McCracken, EDITOR,

 Could it be that it is time for the community and the Warriors to meet and talk?
 Something like Caroline McNabb proposed, half way on the road with good distance, but not so much that they can’t hear each other?
 There are elders, facilitators, wise people who could help develop a protocol for talking to each other and sharing concerns.
 But without a way of finding common ground, what is going to happen?

 Kanahus made some bad guesses about the supposed ‘lynch mob,’ but I’m making some bad guesses too.
-I can’t get an interview with Kanahus Manuel or any of her warriors, not even through the many concerned supporters who call.
+I can’t get an interview with Kanahus Manuel or any of her warriors, not even via the many concerned supporters who have called me.
 I have tried repeatedly to contact Kanahus Manuel.

 It makes sense that a radical indigenous environmental group operating within a deeply troubled and racist culture would choose to speak only with uncritical reporters, but the Tiny House Warriors are operating in a community.
 It’s time to speak to the community newspaper.